mlhartme/stool/client/documentation.md

 Startup is refused if your stage has expired.
 In this case, use `sc config expire=`*newdate* to configure a new `expire` date.

-Startup is also refused if the disk or memory quota exceeded.
+Startup is also refused if the disk quota exceeded.
 In this case, stop some other stages.

 TODO: The hostname of the container is set to <id>.<servername>, where id is a hash of stage name and application name.
 This hash serves two purposes: it has a fixed length, so I'm sure the resulting name does not exceed the 64 character limit for host names.